theagilepadawan/NEATPy/README.md

   </a>
 </p>

 > My masters thesis.
-Implementing a transport system specified by the TAPS WG (link).
+Implementing a transport system specified by the TAPS WG.
 Leveraging the work put in the NEAT Project, while providing a high level interface in Python.

 ### 🔗 [TAPS](https://datatracker.ietf.org/wg/taps/documents/)
 ### 🔗 [NEAT](https://www.neat-project.org/)